stevegrubb/distro-elf-inspector/README.md

 # distro-elf-inspector
-This project provides a set of utilities to scan an rpm based Linux distribution installed on a system to collect various information about the ELF files.
-This information is collected up in a pivottable for ease of use.
+ This project provides a set of utilities to scan an rpm based Linux distribution to collect artifacts in the ELF files.
+This information is collected up in a pivottable for easy inspection.

 BUILDING
 --------